LogicalOverflow/MasterStats/README.md

 application running.

-I use Highcharts as graphing library as it is possible to generate the graphs from the java code without touching any CSS or HTML.
+I use Highcharts as graphing library as it is possible to generate the graphs from the Java code without touching any CSS or HTML.
 And Bootstrap is used as it makes it easy to create good-looking website easily.

 Lombok and Apache Commons are used as the made my life much easier with their